In small Alaska city, Native women say police ignored rapes

 “They’re just pushing me away.
 They know I’ll give up like I did before.
 It’s stressful.”

 It was a relief this summer to join her parents at various camping sites, catching amaqtuuq and other varieties of salmon, gathering berries and hunting moose to prepare for the long winter, using skills passed down from her great-grandparents.
-“I love our way of living,” she said.
+“I love our way of living,” Susie said.
 “It’s a lot of work, but it’s worth it.”

 Still, she couldn’t help wonder, out there in the wide open spaces, when she’d hear back from Nome police.